YouTube is a great place to make a living. I have a YouTube channel with over 1,000,000 views and have made over $12,000 just with YouTube ad revenue.

 - Offer pre-packaged services and limit clients for premier pricing

-9) Sell Products with Live Streams
+9. Sell Products with Live Streams

 To make this even more profitable, you might consider creating your own products and offers that you can sell to your avid viewers.

-The key to successfully selling products with a live stream is to develop a strong sense of trust among your followers.
-The more they trust you, the more likely they are to pull out their credit card to purchase your products.
-Once you have your product ready to sell, you can use a tool like Gumroad to accept payments during your live streams.
+The key to successfully selling products with a live stream is to develop a strong sense of trust among your followers for videos or earn using a YouTube shorts fund.
+The more they trust you, the more likely they will pull out their credit card to purchase your products on your profile or watch pages with an affiliate network.